jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 organization as regressive.

-There have also been well-known controversies in the past thirty years as some academics, no doubt steeped in the knowledge of democracies and liberal norms, initiated a campaign to "fix" the elected institutions to adhere to such forms.
+There have also been well-known controversies in the past thirty years as some Baha'i academics, no doubt steeped in the knowledge of democracies and liberal norms, initiated a campaign to "fix" the Baha'i elected institutions to adhere to such forms.
 Indeed, well before these controversies, the Universal House of Justice indicated the difficulty some tendencies of thought were causing in the communities of the west: